 Chinese tea has a history of thousands of years.
-At present, there are at least several hundred kinds of tea, which can be classified into six categories.
+At present, there are at least a thousand kinds of tea, which can be classified into six categories.

-The reason why famous tea is famous depends on its unique style, which is mainly reflected in the color, aroma, taste, and shape of the tea.
-Some famous teas are often known for their one or two unique features.
+The reason why famous tea is famous depends on its unique style, which is mainly reflected in the color, fragrance, taste, and shape of the tea.
+Some famous teas are often known for their one or two unique characteristics.

 1. Biluochun (Pi Lo Chun)